jaimindp/Timeseries-Dimensionality-Reduction/README.md

 # Timeseries_PCA

+An investigation of reducing the dimension of timeseries data using PCA.
+The data in question is 1, 2, 3, 5, 7 and 10 year constant maturity treasury data from the Federal Reserach Bank of St. Louis.

 The data was queried using the Fred API: https://github.com/mortada/fredapi to obtain 1, 2, 3, 5, 7 and 10 year constant maturity treasury data series.
 Data of 1Y, 2Y, 5Y and 10Y go
 back to April 1953.
 3Y goes back to June 1976 and 7Y goes back to July 1969.

+![Image description](https://github.com/jaimindp/Timeseries_PCA/blob/master/images/tot_data.png)

-Figure 1: Constant maturity treasury data for all 6 data series Initial analysis of the dataset shows a high correlation in the 6 data series.
+Figure 1: Constant maturity treasury data for all 6 data series

+Initial analysis of the dataset shows a high correlation in the 6 data series.
 It is observed that a higher year Constant Maturity Treasury rate increases the percentage yield.

-![Image description](https://github.com/jaimindp/Timeseries_PCA/blob/master/images/tot_data.png)

-Part 2: Principal Component Analysis (PCA) was selected to reduce the dimensionality of the dataset.
+Principal Component Analysis (PCA) was selected to reduce the dimensionality of the dataset.
 PCA transforms the dataset, reducing it to a selected number (3) of dimensions.
 As there is data for all 6 series from 1976 onwards, we initially perform PCA on all 1976 - Present.
 The 1st principal component explains 99% of the variance, the 2nd component: 1% and the 3rd: